rockstar-narmu/HomelyHub/README.md

 ---

 ## 🎓 Internship Experience
 This project was developed as part of a 1-month MERN Stack Internship at **Webstack Academy**.
 It helped reinforce core full-stack concepts and provided hands-on experience in building a real-world application.
+You can view my [Demo video here](https://www.youtube.com/watch?v=tZI-dn7g8as&t=1148s)